Colette Farrugia Bennett – Activist and co-chair Malta LGBTIQ Rights Movement

 She was part of the Trans Health Working Group, which drew up the care pathways for trans healthcare in Malta through the Gender Wellbeing Clinic.
 Colette has been part of the clinic since its inception in 2018 and is currently the Family Therapist of the clinic.

-Colette has a Masters Degree in Family Therapy and Systemic Practice, as well as a Masters Degree and Bachelor Degree in Social Work from the University of Malta.
-She has specialised in the therapeutic empowerment and affirmation of diverse gender and sexual identities within the context of individual, couple and family therapy.
+Colette has a Master’s Degree in Family Therapy and Systemic Practice and a Master’s Degree and Bachelor’s Degree in Social Work from the University of Malta.
+She has specialised in the therapeutic empowerment and affirmation of diverse gender and sexual identities within individual, couple and family therapy.

 Lara Calleja Activist and Writer

 Lara Calleja is an activist and writer.
-At 17 years of age, she hung her first 10 self-made posters at Junior College noticeboards, against a big corporate food chain and its history of work exploitation.
+At 17 years of age, she hung her first ten self-made posters at Junior College noticeboards against a big corporate food chain and its history of work exploitation.

 In the meantime, Lara was a member of a student-run newspaper ‘Realtá’.
 The newspaper was at the forefront of the fight against censorship and was the drive behind the final elimination of archaic censorship laws that finally took place in 2015.
 The newspaper was vociferous in issues like women’s rights, workers’ rights and government corruption.
 It also featured art content from various local artists.

-Lara is also a writer and in 2021 landed the European Literature Prize as Best Emerging Author.
-She also won two prizes from the National Book Council for Best Novel 2020 for her book ‘Kissirtu Kullimkien’, which recounts relatable short stories with political punches on a range of social issues – from refugees to construction to LGBTQ.
+Lara is also a writer and, in 2021, landed the European Literature Prize as Best Emerging Author.
+She also won two prizes from the National Book Council for Best Novel 2020 for her book ‘Kissirtu Kullimkien’, which recounts relatable short stories with political punches on various social issues – from refugees to construction to LGBTQ.

-Lara also has been writing theatre since 2021 when she wrote ‘Taralalla’ – a play about the mental and physical deterrent brought forth by over-construction.
-She also wrote one out of the 3 monologues ‘Her Say’ – where she outlines themes such as female roles and expectations – themes that are harder to pinpoint as they are so unconsciously embedded in our social psyche.
+Lara has also been writing theatre since 2021 when she wrote ‘Taralalla’ – a play about the mental and physical deterrent brought forth by over-construction.
+She also wrote one of the three monologues, ‘Her Say’, where she outlines themes such as female roles and expectations, themes which are more challenging to pinpoint as they are so unconsciously embedded in our social psyche.
 Both theatrical performances were featured at Spazju Kreattiv.

 (Photo Credit: Therese Debono)